CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 ## Preparations
 We will utilize the following technologies to install the remote desktop:

-  - A standard-flavor for example standard.medium
+  - A standard-flavor, for example, _standard.medium_
-  - CentOS-7 images (In Pouta it has already the epel-repository installed)
+  - CentOS-7 image (In Pouta they have already the epel-repository installed)
   - snapd to install the noVNC
-  - noVNC allows to use our browser instead of a traditional VNC-client to view the desktop
+  - noVNC, since it allows to use our browser instead of a traditional VNC-client to view the desktop
   - tigervnc-server as our VNC server
   - Xfce as our Desktop environment
   - ssh-tunnel so that the VNC server is not open to the internet.
 This is very